fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 ### Possible error message

-Depending on the editor you are using, you may receive the following error message at this point:
+If your project has React version 18 or earlier installed, you may receive the following error message at this point:

 ![screenshot of vs code showing eslint error: "name is missing in props validation"](../../images/1/1-vite5.png)